 If you’re on this page, you want to know more about me as a person, not just what I’ve written lately.
 I’m going to assume you don’t care about things like whether I dye my roots or just how grateful I am that the state I live in does not require a weight on the driver’s license.
 If you want to know, however, the path that I took to get here, to become a published author, I go into that below.
-The short version is that I took a crooked path, with a lot of science along the way, and now I live far from the high desert where I was born, happily married (with two kids and a dog rounding out the family).
+The short version is that I took a crooked path, with a lot of science along the way, and now I live far from the high desert where I was born, happily married (with a husband and two kids but currently no pets).

 I blog about my writing life: how I’m solving problems, where I am in the process, what I’m reading and what I think about it, my take (if any) on news in the publishing industry.
 I also blog about life, a bit about my family, my garden, and my hobbies.
 I might (rarely) post a bunch of links with commentary, but there are great sources for regular links.
 Count on two to three posts a week.
 I may do more, but that probably means I’m procrastinating the actual writing.
 If you like what you read, I suggest you subscribe to my blog; I know you’re busy, and if you subscribe, you don’t have to remember to keep checking back.

-Other ways to see what I’m doing include Twitter, Facebook, Google+, and Goodreads.
+Other ways to see what I’m doing include Twitter, Facebook, Google+, Ello, DeviantArt, and Goodreads.
+Additionally, this blog is mirrored on Goodreads, my Amazon Author Central page, Livejournal, Dreamwidth, and Tumblr.
 Feel free to follow me!

 Now, the long version of how I got to where I am, making up stories for other people to enjoy: